SmithWebDev/5241-test-setup/README.md

 *Expectations*
 - Expect both blog entry titles and bodies to be present
 - Expect both blog entry titles and bodies not to be present

+### **Showing blog entries feature test**
+- Create branch
+- Create 1 blog entry to display

+- Show the blog entry title and details

+*Expectations*
+- Expect blog entry title and body to be present